mrooney/mrooney.github.com/source/_posts/2012-11-24-chocolate-series-my-favorite-commercial-bars.markdown

 for less than $1/oz ($2.50-$3.50 for a 3.5oz bar) in many grocery stores.
 My go-to for emergency calories and baking.

-* Runner Up: IKEA 60% (???)
+* Runner Up: IKEA Dark (60%, $0.19/oz)

  While this is only a 60% bar and thus falls firmly below my personal "sugar crash" line (about 70%), this bar is a) really really tasty and b) really really cheap.
-Each ~3oz bar costs $1, or 3-for-$2, making it about 33 cents per ounce.
+Each 3.5oz bar costs $1, or 3-for-$2.
 This is great for baking due to its cost, especially for a crowd that doesn't have a taste for something as dark as Lindt's 85%.

 Best Spicy Chocolate
 ---